Alex Bregman Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.9 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.

-- The Twins' 3.43 team ERA ranks second among all league pitching staffs.
+- The Twins have the second-ranked team ERA across all league pitching staffs (3.43).

-- Twins pitchers combine to surrender 50 home runs (0.9 per game), the second-fewest in the league.
+- Twins pitchers combine to allow 51 home runs (0.9 per game), the third-fewest in baseball.

-- The righty's last time out came on Tuesday against the San Francisco Giants, when he went five innings, surrendering two earned runs while giving up six hits.
+- In his last appearance on Wednesday against the San Francisco Giants, the right-hander threw five innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.